greklo/Improving_Austin_EMS/README.md

 ## Overview

 In the City of Austin alone, there are over one-hundred thousand EMS dispatches per year (and every year that number is increasing).
-In a number of these scenarios a matter of minutes could be the difference between life and death.
+In a number of these scenarios, a matter of minutes could be the difference between life and death.
 My goal for this project was to create a machine learning model that could possibly help reduce response times.
-In order to do that, I sought out to create a model that could predict where an incident would occur before it occurred (think Minority Report but instead 'pre-crime' it's 'pre-EMS incident').
+In order to do that, I sought out to create a model that could predict where an incident would occur before it occurred.

 To provide a little more detail, it was my objective to predict 'hot-spots' of where EMS vehicles will be needed based on the hour of the day and the day of the week.